fatiando/fatiando/README.rst

 http://fatiando.readthedocs.org

+There you'll find the install instructions, a cookbook with examples, and the API reference.

 The documentation reflects the *master* branch on Github_.

 Source code
 -----------

-The source code of Fatiando is hosted on Github_
+The source code of Fatiando is hosted on Github_.

 .. _Github: https://github.com/leouieda/fatiando